-ACE’s comments, submitted on behalf of 17 higher education groups, express strong support for the goals of the gainful employment rules, to help potential students make prudent decisions about which higher education programs to pursue, and assure those students a valuable educational experience.
+ACE’s comments, submitted on behalf of 17 higher education groups, express strong support for the gainful employment rules goal, which is to help potential students make prudent decisions about which higher education programs to pursue and assure those students a valuable educational experience.

 However, the groups believe the proposed rules fall short of these goals, and moreover will impose a cost burden that will be felt most strongly at institutions with the fewest financial resources, especially community colleges.

 Among the areas of concern the groups identify are that the proposed regulations are not well-targeted and provide no reasonable safe harbors for institutions operating in good faith within the system, and that the proposed metrics are too weak to be effective against underperforming programs.

 “While we strongly share the department’s goal of protecting students and better serving taxpayers, the regulations need substantial revision along the lines we have proposed in order to meet those aims,” the groups write.
 “It will not benefit students, policymakers, or institutions to produce confusing and misleading data at great cost to all institutions with gainful employment programs while not adequately addressing the real problem of underperforming programs that represent a real risk to students.”

 The road to final gainful employment regulations has been long and controversial.
 In 2012, a federal judge blocked elements of the final rule put forward by the department, which would have pulled federal student aid from career education programs whose graduates had high debt-to-income ratios and low student loan repayment rates.

 The department’s appeal of that ruling was denied in March 2013, and it declined further judicial actions, deciding instead to convene another negotiated rulemaking panel to craft a new set of rules.
 However, that panel failed to reach a consensus in December, leaving it up to ED to move forward with its favored approach.